 Prior to Geneva Global, Maria worked in the for-profit sector as a financial analyst.
 This training cultivated Maria’s ability to analyze details while keeping the big picture in mind.

-Maria received her Bachelor’s degree in Economic Development from Eastern University.
-She is currently pursuing her Master’s degree in Organizational Leadership and Development with a concentration in Organizational Psychology at St. Joseph’s University.
+Maria received her Bachelor’s degree in Economic Development from Eastern University and her Master’s degree in Organizational Leadership and Development with a concentration in Organizational Psychology at St. Joseph’s University.

 What’s your favorite part of your job?